 Nasal ketorolac comes as a liquid to spray in the nose.
 It is usually used once every 6 to 8 hours as needed to control pain for up to 5 days.
 Use ketorolac nasal spray exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Ketorolac nasal spray comes in bottles that each contain a one-day supply of medication.
 Do not use any single bottle of ketorolac nasal spray for more than one day.
-Throw away the bottle within 24 hours of using the first dose, even if the bottle still contains some medication.
+Dispose of the bottle within 24 hours of using the first dose, even if the bottle still contains some medication.
 You will receive enough bottles of medication so that you have a new bottle to use for each day of treatment.

 Before you use ketorolac nasal spray for the first time, read the written instructions that come with the medication.
 Be sure that you understand how to prepare the bottle before the first use and how to use the spray.
 Ask your doctor or pharmacist if you have any questions about how to use this medication.

 Ketorolac nasal spray is only for use in the nose.
 Be careful not to get the medication in your eyes.
 If you do get ketorolac nasal spray in your eye, wash out the eye with water or sterile saline solution and call your doctor if irritation lasts longer than an hour.